 Australia’s Seventh National HIV Strategy includes sex workers as one of the communities affected by HIV.

 There is no known case in Australia of a sex worker transmitting HIV to a client through sex work.
 However, in some states, being a HIV-positive sex worker is a criminal offence.

 HIV-positive sex workers can also be at risk of criminal prosecution under various state and territory laws regarding HIV exposure and transmission.

 Scarlet Alliance, the Australian Sex Workers Association, has extensive experience in documenting the impacts of the different models of sex industry regulation.

-Scarlet Alliance advocates for the decriminalisation of sex work, because this model has been shown to be the most beneficial for sex worker’s human rights and health.
+Scarlet Alliance advocates for the decriminalisation of sex work.
+Decriminalisation is the most beneficial environment for a sex worker’s human rights and health.